collocations.org

 PHRASES

-the beginning/end/start of a period, a period of history, sb''s period of office
+the beginning of a period, the start of a period

 Public spending was cut during his period of office.